Engaging Historically Non-Responsive, Non-Compliant Members

 Implementing a Coordinated Partnership Model to Drive HRA Completions

 For this client, coordination in the form of involving a delegated entity was key.
-The health plan connected with Icario to launch an outreach pilot program in 2019.
-Upon success, Icario was fully integrated into all outreach efforts starting in 2020.
+The health plan connected with Icario to launch an outreach pilot program.
+Upon success, Icario was fully integrated into all outreach efforts starting the following year.

 The strategy involved the client and Icario sharing resource planning and outreach work equally.
-Icario implemented a multi-channel approach that spanned IVR, text messages, email, live agent outreach, and direct mail to drive engagement based on an evolving understanding of member communication preferences.
+Icario implemented an omnichannel approach that spanned interactive voice, text messages, email, live agent outreach, and direct mail to drive engagement based on an evolving understanding of member communication preferences.

 Icario and the client established monthly review meetings to evaluate the latest HRA metrics and identify specific ways to personalize member engagement in ways that wouldn’t lead to abrasion.
-With the heightened data visibility, making daily segmentation adjustments as members became due and establishing new anchor dates for capturing a second HRA for non-compliant members became possible.
+With the heightened data visibility, it became possible to make daily segmentation adjustments as members became due and even establish new anchor dates for capturing a second HRA for non-compliant members.

 Targeted, Personalized Outreach to Overcome Cultural and Language Barriers

-When a particular D-SNP appeared to lack engagement or HRA completions, Icario and the client worked together to zoom in quickly on determining the cause and initiating personalized outreach strategies.
+When a particular D-SNP appeared to be lacking in terms of engagement or HRA completions, Icario and the client worked together to zoom in quickly on determining the cause and initiating personalized outreach strategies.

 This has been highly effective during the pandemic as some agents have had extra bandwidth for outreach due to lower call volumes.
 The client was able to redeploy these resources to complete targeted outreach activities for plans showing increased levels of member non-compliance.